gliu2k/SAP-Datasphere/DataBuilder/Model.md

 > -	**Dimension/Text/Hierarchy**: master data and are used in the association of fact, view or other dimension tables

 ### 1.2.
 Association:
+Add the attributes/text to the field.
 ![alt text](/DataBuilder/images/TableAssociation.png?raw=true)
-Define the attributes/text of the field

 ### 1.3.
 Delta Capture
 ![alt text](/DataBuilder/images/TableDelta.png?raw=true)